Compare two cars

 Verdict

 Citroen is apparently more reliable, not too much, but just enough.
 The most important thing when deciding between any two vehicles should always be safety, both passive and active.
 In my opinion, everything taken into account, the German car offers significantly better overall protection, taking the lead here.
 It all continues in the same direction, with Opel outracing its opponent in any situation possible, making it better choice for boy racers.
 Fuel consumption is more or less the same.
-I believe that, when we take all into account, we have only one winner here - the Opel.
+All together, there's not much more to say, in this case I wouldn't even consider anything but Opel.
 Nevertheless, let's not forget that people have different preferences and needs, so what really counts is your personal feel.
 I'm only here to help.
-Also, you could use the oportunity to find out which car, everything taken into account, would be the perfect choice for you in the eyes of the virtual adviser™, among more than 12.000 different ones in our database.
+I suggest you spend two more minutes in order to find out which car, based on your needs and budget, would be picked by the virtual adviser™, among thousands of similar, yet so different vehicles.